Barry Marc Cohen: The Diagnostic Drawing Series

 The Diagnostic Drawing Series (DDS) was developed by Barry Cohen and art therapy colleagues (Cohen, Hammer, & Singer, 1988).
 In 1983, Cohen and his colleagues Shira Singer and Anna Reyner were awarded the annual Research Award of the American Art Therapy Association in recognition of the multi-site research design of the DDS.
 As an assessment tool, the DDS significantly differs from traditional methods of art-based interpretations that have dominated in previous decades (Cohen, Hammer, & Singer, 1988).
-The development of the DDS has purposefully shifted away from interpretive, subjective approaches in hopes of creating a more empirically-based assessment and research tool.
+The development of the DDS has purposefully shifted away from interpretive, subjective approaches in hopes of creating a more empirically based assessment and research tool.
 In doing so, Cohen and colleagues have demonstrated a relationship between art elements and psychiatric diagnoses.

 Cohen is the Director of the DDS Project, an international network of mental health professionals who use the Diagnostic Drawing Series clinically and in research.
 More than 65 studies related to the Diagnostic Drawing Series have been completed, and many are widely cited in peer-reviewed journals.
 Studies often address the graphic profiles of groups of subjects diagnosed with various psychiatric disorders—that is, how this group tends to draw which distinguishes them from all other groups.

 Cohen established the Diagnostic Drawing Series Archive near Washington, DC as a resource for researchers.

 Art therapist, conference producer, executive director

 As a teenaged artist, Cohen was mentored by Charles "Li" Hidley, an expressionist painter who trained in New York and Mexico City.
-Cohen received a masters degree in art therapy at the University of Louisville in 1979, where his primary influence was pioneer gestalt art therapist Janie Rhyne.
+Cohen received a master's degree in art therapy at the University of Louisville in 1979, where his primary influence was pioneer gestalt art therapist Janie Rhyne.

 In 1989, Cohen founded the Eastern Regional Conference on Trauma (also known as the Eastern Regional Conference on Abuse and Multiple Personality and the Eastern Regional Conference on Abuse, Trauma, and Dissociation), which he chaired and managed in Virginia for its seven-year duration.
 Two inpatient psychiatric units for the treatment of survivors of trauma, particularly those who were highly dissociative, were co-founded by Cohen and his partners.

 In 1995, he co-authored Telling Without Talking: Art as a Window into the World of Multiple Personality Disorder with Carol T. Cox, and the workbook Managing Traumatic Stress Through Art: Drawing from The Center with Mary Barnes and Anita Rankin.